 Additional traits that may appear in computer gaming addiction include:

 - Social anxiety

 - Attention-deficit/hyperactivity disorder (ADHD)

-These examples do not demonstrate that the young adults studied were predisposed to addictive personality, but they did exhibit similar red flags.
+These examples do not demonstrate that the young adults have predisposition to addictive personality, but they do exhibit similar red flags.

 A connection between mental health disorders such as trauma and substance use disorders exists in both adults and young people.
-NIDA found that 60% of adolescents in community-based substance use disorder treatment programs could also be diagnosed with another mental illness based on current criteria.
+NIDA finds that 60% of adolescents in community-based substance use disorder treatment programs may also have a diagnosis of another mental illness.
 The youth are at a particularly vulnerable time when they are between the ages of 18-25 years.
 This time frame is basically one continuous transition from living at home with parents to self-sufficient adulthood.
 Children who use substances increase their risk of addiction as adults.
 Untreated childhood ADHD, for example, is one reason why they may develop an addiction as adults.